Skip to content

 Hours: Sunrise to Sunset

 The cache is located in Davidson-Arabia Mountain Nature Preserve.
 The Nature Preserve is along Klondike Road south of Lithonia in southeastern DeKalb County Georgia.
 From the Nature Center either take the Mile Rock Trail or take the Arabia Mountain PATH south and intersect the Mile Rock Trail at the remains of the old quarry office building.
 The cache is a short distance off the Mile Rock Trail and less than one mile from the Nature Center.
-Visitors can and should stay on the trail when navigating to vicinity of the cache.
-When in the vicinity, the visitor will need to leave the trail, being careful not to step on sensitive plants, moss, or lichen.
+Visitors should stay on the trail when navigating toward the cache.
+When in the immediate area, visitors will need to leave the trail, being careful not to step on sensitive plants, moss, or lichen.

 Arabia Mountain is one of the two famous granite peaks in the Arabia Mountain National Heritage Area (AMNHA), located just east of Atlanta, Georgia.
-It’s a type of mountain called a monadnock—which means it stands out because it’s made of hard granite that resists erosion, unlike the softer surrounding land that’s worn away over millions of years.
+It’s a type of mountain called a monadnock, which means it stands out because it’s made of hard granite that resists erosion, unlike the softer surrounding land that has worn away over millions of years.

 About the Arabia Mountain National Heritage Area (AMNHA)